What’s happening with Tether? Investors flee amid fears of the next stablecoin crisis

 But what’s likely causing investors to flee Tether is the fact that its mechanisms are still unclear—which has been the subject of controversy in recent years.

-Its stablecoins are said to be backed by reserves of fiat currency collateral, which would make it among the stable-est of stablecoins, alongside the likes of USD Coin, which is backed in a 1-to-1 ratio by dollars stored in a bank.
-Similarly, Tether once claimed to be backed solely by a 1-to1 ratio of dollar bills.
+Its coins are said to be backed by reserves of fiat currency collateral, which would make it among the stable-est of stablecoins, alongside the likes of USD Coin, which is backed in a 1-to-1 ratio by dollars stored in a bank.
+Similarly, Tether once claimed to be backed solely by a 1-to-1 ratio of dollar bills.

 However, a string of litigation starting in 2019—including a probe for financial mismanagement by the New York Attorney General—has revealed that to be untrue: In April 2019, Tether’s lawyer stated each coin was backed by 74 cents in cash or cash equivalents.
 Then in May 2021, Tether published a report showing that just 2.9% was backed by cash, while the rest was in a range of assets including 49.6% commercial paper—a short-term, unsecured debt issued by companies, which offers investors very little recourse in the event of a default.